giordano/AstroLib.jl/docs/utils.rst

 -  ``ra``: input J2000 right ascension, in degrees.
 -  ``dec``: input J2000 declination, in degrees.

-The two methods have a different third argument.
-It can be one of the
+The two methods have a different third argument (see "Explanation" section for more details).
+It can be one of the following:
-following:

 -  ``muradec``: 2-element vector containing the proper motion in seconds of arc per tropical *century* in right ascension and declination.
 -  ``epoch``: scalar giving epoch of original observations.

-If none of the two arguments is provided, it is assumed ``epoch = 2000``.
+If none of these two arguments is provided (so ``bprecess`` is fed only with right ascension and declination), it is assumed that proper motion is exactly zero and ``epoch = 2000``.

-All methods accept the following optional keywords:
+If it is used the method involving ``muradec`` argument, the following keywords are available:

 -  ``parallax`` (optional numerical keyword): stellar parallax, in seconds of arc.